Description & Download

 EXE Version for Per-User Deployment (Recommended)

-The EXE version allows users to self-install and upgrade without need for central management, providing the best and most seamless user experience.
+The EXE version allows users to self-install and upgrade without the need for central management, providing the best and most seamless user experience.

 What to Consider